JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 we count the cost, and before we judge rightly of our own strength to go through with it.
-Please to remember, I opened the book by accident, at that bit, only the day before I rashly undertook the business now in hand; and, allow me to ask–if THAT isn’t prophecy, what is?
+Please to remember, I opened the book by accident, at that bit, only the day before I rashly undertook the business now in hand; and, allow me to ask–if _That_ isn’t prophecy, what is?

 I am not superstitious; I have read a heap of books in my time; I am a scholar in my own way.
 Though turned seventy, I possess an active memory, and legs to correspond.
-You are not to take it, if you please, as the saying of an ignorant man, when I express my opinion that such a book as ROBINSON CRUSOE never was written, and never will be written again.
+You are not to take it, if you please, as the saying of an ignorant man, when I express my opinion that such a book as _Robinson Crusoe_ never was written, and never will be written again.
 I have tried that book for years–generally in combination with a pipe of tobacco–and I have found it my friend in need in all the necessities of this mortal life.
-When my spirits are bad–ROBINSON CRUSOE.
-When I want advice–ROBINSON CRUSOE.
-In past times when my wife plagued me; in present times when I have had a drop too much–ROBINSON CRUSOE.
-I have worn out six stout ROBINSON CRUSOES with hard work in my service.
+When my spirits are bad–_Robinson_ _Crusoe_.
+When I want advice–_Robinson Crusoe_.
+In past times when my wife plagued me; in present times when I have had a drop too much–_Robinson_ _Crusoe_.
+I have worn out six stout _Robinson Crusoes_ with hard work in my service.
 On my lady’s last birthday she gave me a seventh.
-I took a drop too much on the strength of it; and ROBINSON CRUSOE put me right again.
+I took a drop too much on the strength of it; and _Robinson Crusoe_ put me right again.
 Price four shillings and sixpence, bound in blue, with a picture into the bargain.